hyper-expanse/hyper-expanse.github.io/content/spec/labels.md

 Categories MUST NOT be abbreviated.
 Abbreviations can lead to ambiguity and discoverability issues.

+Categories MUST be complete English words, and they MUST be understandable on its own, without additional context or training.

 A category MUST NOT conflict with the intention of an existing category in the list above.

-A few examples of what a category could be named, and how it might be described:
-- `environment`: Indication of the deployment environment for a product.
-- `priority`: Importance of the issue tagged with the label in relation to other issues.
-- `status`: Current state of the task tracked by the tagged issue.
-- `type`: The expected results of the tagged issue, such as whether a discussion is to take place, or a product enhancement is desired.

 ## Additional Human-understandable Metadata